Why is my child struggling to read? Do they have signs of dyslexia?

 Are you wondering if your child is showing signs of dyslexia?
 Are you asking some of these questions?

-• Why does my child hate reading so much and how come they still don’t know how to correctly spell a certain word after 2 years at school and lots of practice??
+- Why does my child hate reading so much and how come they still don’t know how to spell words correctly after 2 years at school and lots of practice??

 Or you’re a teacher and feel unprepared or don’t know where to start with those struggling readers, let me tell you…